cyb0rgdoll/freshtermux/README.md

 ```
 echo 'termux-wake-lock; sshd' > ~/.termux/boot/start-sshd
 ```
 The `termux-wake-lock` command prevents the process of the Ter­mux application from freezing when the phone is sleeping.
- After the setting is completed, the phone will automatically start Ter­mux and start the SSH server.
+After the setting is completed, the phone will automatically start Termux and start the SSH server.

  # A script to set up SSHD into a Termux install
  ```